Roberto Cueva del Río: 1960s

+1970s

 In 1973 he decorated the Acapulco municipal palace with six large murals about the history and customs of the Mexican port.

 In 1976 he made a folding screen of 5.00 m x 2.00 m with the Conquest of Mexico theme, where it is exposed the two cultures encounter and the fusion of the Mexican Indian culture and European races, and the result of these until our days.

+1980s

-In 1980 he traveled to Europe and did several watercolors in Spain, France, Italy and some more places.
+In 1980 he traveled to Europe and did several watercolors in Spain, France, and Italy.

 In 1985 did easel painting in watercolor, oil and acrylic in the states of Morelos, Guerrero, Mexico, and Puebla and some other places in Mexico.